philtipping31/PP2---GuessTheLyrics/README.md

 - <https://www.youtube.com/watch?v=Vp8x8-reqZA&ab_channel=Codehal>

 This youtube video was followed closly and code was taken from this for the following functions:

 [Great Stack Video](https://www.youtube.com/watch?v=PBcqGxrr9g8&ab_channel=GreatStack)

-- startQuiz function, however I have added the shufflequestions section and the call to start the timer function.
-- showQuestion function, however I have written this differently to the video and split it into two functions to create a createAnswerButton function as well.
-- resetState function to clear the current question ready to reload the next one.
-- selectAnswer function, this was used but refactored and used in a slightly different way to assign the colours to the answer buttons without adding classes.
-- nextbutton event listener code, changed to only factor in 10 questions.
-- handleNextButton, however I changed the setup of this code to deal with 10 questions and use of const to define MaxQuestions.